RfidResearchGroup/proxmark3/doc/T5577_Guide.md

 can do it and get the results you wanted (i.e. the data you want stored is written to the block you want it stored in).
 I recommend staying away from block 7 as this is where the password is stored, if used.
-If you forget this data/password, you wont be able to read or write to the card.
+If you forget this data/password, you won't be able to read or write to the card.

 ## How do I use a password